 4. Soviet Bus Stops

 Soviet Bus Stops does pretty much what it says on the tin, so to speak.
-Over the course of 192 color pages, the photographer Christopher Herwig chronicles the austere yet fascinating architecture of Soviet-era bus stops.
+Throughout 192 color pages, the photographer Christopher Herwig chronicles the austere yet fascinating architecture of Soviet-era bus stops.
 It’s a beautiful reflection of the fact that design can come from anywhere, even the most seemingly mundane of places.

 Soviet Bus Stops